 How this works:

-When the plunger is depressed, the diaphragm is stretched, pushing air out of the ink chamber (creating a vacuum).
+When you depress the plunger, it stretches the diaphragm, pushing air out of the ink chamber and creating a vacuum.

-As the spring releases and relaxes the diaphragm, ink is sucked into the barrel where a small breather hole prevents the ink from being pushed back out of the barrel with each depression.
+The spring releases and relaxes the diaphragm, and this action sucks ink into the barrel.
+A small breather holf here prevents each depression from pushing the ink back out of the barrel.

 Multiple depressions or pumps are necessary to fill the barrel.